 Small French Press Coffee Maker Reviews

-The Chambord Small French Press Coffee Maker is thee original French Press coffee maker that’s been around since the 50’s!
-And unless you are incredibly clumsy, this is a great starter French Press or one to reduce down to.
+The Chambord Small French Press Coffee Maker is thee original Chambord Bodum French Press coffee maker that’s been around since the 50’s!
+And unless you are incredibly clumsy, this is a great starter French Press, or one to reduce down to.
 It’s also great glass tea press.
-Super coffee plunger and super glass tea maker.
+It’s a super coffee plunger and super glass tea press all in one.

-The handle is Polypropylene and generally durable.
-You can put this in the dishwasher, but I suggest you hand wash.
+The handle is Polypropylene and is generally durable.
+You can put this in the dishwasher, but I suggest you hand wash these coffee presses.
 I’ve seen a few comments about the handle coming loose, because it’s not attached with screws.
 I wonder whether the heat of the dishwasher may weaken the plastic handle.
-Any rate, beware.
+Any rate, simply wash your French press by hand.

 This award-winning, top-rated, durable Frieling French press coffee maker is only 9 inches high, and double-walled for 4 times the warmth capacity of glass French press coffee makers.